JoenTheWizard/mV3D/README.md

 # mV3D

-This is a 3 seperate programs merged into one (mv3DViewer, ShadeD and Multiplex engine) which combines and merges them all into one program I call mV3D.
+This is 3 separate programs merged into one (mv3DViewer, ShadeD and Multiplex engine) that I made and merges and combines them all into one program I call mV3D.
 It's a project that mainly deals with 3D modelling, graphics, shaders etc.

 This project is seperate to a similar project called `mVCMD`